Iran–United States relations during the Obama administration: Iran nuclear deal (JCPOA)

 In late 2009, the United States moved forward with a nuclear weapons production program initiated under the Bush administration.
 Known as the “Complex Modernization” initiative, the plan aimed to expand two nuclear facilities to produce new bomb components—specifically, new plutonium pits at the Los Alamos laboratory in New Mexico and enhanced enriched uranium processing at the Y-12 plant in Oak Ridge, Tennessee.

 After several rounds of negotiations, on 24 November 2013, the Geneva interim agreement, officially titled the Joint Plan of Action, was signed between Iran and several countries including the U.S. It consisted of a short-term freeze of portions of Iran's nuclear program in exchange for decreased economic sanctions on Iran, as the countries work towards a long-term agreement.
 Implementation of the agreement began 20 January 2014.

 President Obama announces an agreement on the Iran nuclear deal, July 14, 2015.

 On 14 July 2015, the Joint Comprehensive Plan of Action (JCPOA, or the Iran deal) was agreed upon between Iran and a group of world powers: the P5+1 (the permanent members of the United Nations Security Council—the United States, the United Kingdom, Russia, France, and China—plus Germany) and the European Union.
 The Obama administration agreed to lift sanctions on Iran that had devastated their economy for years, in return Iran promised to give up their nuclear capabilities and allow workers from the UN to do facility checks whenever they so please.
-President Obama urged US Congress to support the nuclear deal reminding politicians that were wary that if the deal fell through, the US would reinstate their sanctions on Iran.
-Still, the lawmakers had a negative approach towards Iran, viewing it as a security threat to the US, its allies, and the international community, in line with existing stereotypical depictions of the country.
+President Obama urged U.S. Congress to support the nuclear deal reminding politicians that were wary that if the deal fell through, the U.S. would reinstate their sanctions on Iran.
+Still, the lawmakers had a negative approach towards Iran, viewing it as a security threat to the U.S., its allies, and the international community, in line with existing stereotypical depictions of the country.